frequently asked questions

 We had a last-minute change to our summer schedule.
 What’s your cancellation policy?

 During the summer, all penalty-free schedule changes must happen by the date of our Summer Meet-n-Greet event.
 We realize that things come up, but we reserve the right to hold you responsible for full tuition if you cancel after the Meet-n-Greet date.
-Families seeking to drop a week of camp after the deadline will be given the contact information of the families on the waiting list.
-It will be the responsibility of that family to secure another interested camper to fill their spot.
+We'll reach out to families on the waiting list (in order of their application time stamp), and we'll give each family 24 hours to respond.
 Depending on how far in advance you cancel, many waiting list families will have made other plans, so give us as much advance notice as you can!

 When is tuition due?
 What method of payment should I use?